sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

     * Temperature sensors are on the line-card
     * Temperature sensors are on the SFMs.
 2. All thermal sensor info should be available to the Supervisor.
-3. The FAN control is limited to the Supervisor.
+3. The fan-control is limited to the Supervisor.
 The Fan algorithm could be implemented as part of thermal-policy or by the platform.

 ![Tempearature and Fan Control](pmon-chassis-images/pmon-chassis-distributed-thermalctld.png)

 #### Proposal
-1. Chassisd notified line-card up/down events are subscribed up Thermalctld.
+1. Chassisd notifies line-card up/down events to REDIS DB.
+These events can be subscribed by Thermalctld.
 2. All local temperatures sensors are recorded on both control and line-cards for monitoring.
 The Supervisor monitors temperature sensors of SFMs.
 3. Chassisd on Supervisor will periodically fetch/subscribe the thermal-sensors info from each of the line-cards.
-Alternately, the thermalctld on line-card can directly update the DB on the Supervisor.
+Alternatively, the thermalctld on line-card can directly update the DB on the Supervisor.
-5. The local-temperatures of the Supervisor, line-cards and fabric-cards are passed onto the Fan-Control algorithm.
+5. The local-temperatures of the Supervisor, line-cards and fabric-cards are passed onto the fan-control algorithm.
-6. The fan-control algorithm can be implemented ina PMON or ina the platform-driver.
+6. The fan-control algorithm can be implemented in PMON docker or in the platform-driver.

 Changes in thermalctld would follow one of the 2 approaches:
 1. Have a TemperatureUpdater class for each line-card.
 Each of the updater class will fetch the values for all temperature senosors of the line-card from the REDIS-DB of the line-card and update the DB on the Supervisor.